andreisavu/remotecontrol/README.md

 Arduino based remote control
 ============================

 In this project our aim is to build a web remote control interface for a toy car using an arduino board.
+The web application allows exclusive access to only one user at a given time.
+Bellow you can see some pictures.

 Pictures
 --------